zokugun/vscode-sync-settings/README.md

 - `> Sync Settings: Open the repository settings`: open the settings for configuring the repository
 - `> Sync Settings: Upload (user -> repository)`: upload/copy the resources from the user to the repository
 - `> Sync Settings: Download (repository -> user)`: download/copy the resources from the repository to the user
-- `> Sync Settings: Reload the settings`: reload the repository' settings
+- `> Sync Settings: Reload the repository settings`: reload the repository' settings
 - `> Sync Settings: Create a new profile`: create a new profile
 - `> Sync Settings: Switch to profile`: switch to the selected profile
 - `> Sync Settings: Open the profile settings`: open the settings for configuring the profile